lzap/systemd-shortcuts/README.md

 SHELL COMPLETION
 ----------------

 This command comes with bash completion.
+It loads systemd shell completion when possible, so this works:

+    sysd jo<TAB>
+    sysd journalctl
+    sysd journalctl SY<TAB>
+    sysd journalctl SYSLOG_<TAB>
+    SYSLOG_FACILITY=    SYSLOG_IDENTIFIER=  SYSLOG_PID

-There is no zsh completion support yet.
+*There is no zsh completion support yet.*

 OPTIONS
 -------